BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 ### Question 5

-What is the probability of at least 3 but no more than 5 albino mice in a litter of 10
+What is the probability that there are 7 or more albino mice in a litter of 10 mice?
 &nbsp;

 # Multinomial Distribution